WahtuAstrawan/express-typescript-api-boilerplate/README.md

 # Express Typescript Rest API Boilerplate

-This is my personal express rest api with typescript boilerplate with authentication, please give it a star to support me :)
+Welcome to my personal Express REST API TypeScript boilerplate with built-in authentication!
+If you find it helpful, please give it a star to show your support. 😊

-Need contributor for code improvement
+Feel free to adjust it further to suit your preferences!